Portfolio

 Ferdinand Schipfer

-Former department head at OeKB
+Former department head at OeKB,

 I registered on X-TRON because I aspire to keep up with state-of-the-art technology.
 I am surprised that there can be technical innovation in export finance.